-I was raised on a omnivorous diet including both plant and animal foods.
-And in France it is fair to say that meat eaters (as long as they are adventurous) are particularly spoilt.
-I remember when I took my English husband (then boyfriend) for our first Christmas at my parents.
+I was raised on an omnivorous diet including both plant and animal foods.
+And in France, it is fair to say that meat eaters (as long as they are adventurous) are particularly spoilt.
+I remember when I took my English husband (then boyfriend) for our first Christmas with my parents.
 A feast including snails, frogs’ legs, pigeons and deer.
-To his credit he was very polite and ate it all.
+To his credit, he was very polite and ate it all.
 I truly thought this would be the end of our relationship!

 Living in France I never gave much thought to not eating meat.
 It was just something I and everyone else around me did.
 Nothing better than a steak to get you back on track.

 I discovered vegetarianism when I lived abroad.
 Slowly but surely my attitude towards what I ate evolved.
 My “eco” husband was a big influence.
 I started looking at the issues around animal welfare, modern farming and the impact of meat on the environment.
 Today I hardly ever eat meat and I do not miss it.
 I truly believe that the future of food lies in a plant-based diet.